MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ### V3

-In V3, `MapControl` was a separate asynchronous call:
+In V3, `MapControl` is a separate asynchronous call:

 ```java
 mMapControl = new MapControl(this);